Chicken Shack: O.K. Ken?

 Their second LP, O.K.
 Ken? was released in February 1969 and also garnered chart success.
-While it did surpass the first album by reaching No. 9, unlike the initial LP, it quickly dropped out of the charts due to the lack of an album single to support it.
+While it did surpass the first album by reaching No. 9, unlike the initial LP, it quickly dropped out of the chart due to the lack of an album single to support it.
 The band then decided to release a song from the first album (40 Blue Fingers...), "When The Train Comes Back” (BH 57-3146) after overdubbing a horn section to the original track.
 The flipside “Hey Baby” was an outtake of the O.K.
 Ken? album.
-Christine Perfect composed and provided piano and lead vocals on both tracks but the single was only mildly successful.
+Christine Perfect composed and provided piano and lead vocals on both tracks, but the single was only mildly successful.

 "I'd Rather Go Blind" single

-Chicken Shack had become a mainstay of the white blues boom in the late 1960s, and they enjoyed some commercial success with their two first albums reaching the TOP 20 in UK album chart.
+Chicken Shack had become a mainstay of the white blues boom in the late 1960s, and they enjoyed some commercial success with their two first albums reaching the Top 20 in UK Albums Chart.
 Worried that the band's popularity would fade without a successful radio single, they decided to record a song that had been successful for Etta James in the US.
-The single "I'd Rather Go Blind" (c/w "Night Life") ended up becoming very successful with Christine Perfect singing lead vocals.
-The single was successful enough that it garnered Perfect the Top Female Singer on the Melody Maker’s Reader’s Poll in 1969.
+The single "I'd Rather Go Blind" (c/w "Night Life") ended up becoming successful with Perfect singing lead vocals.
+The single was successful enough that it garnered Perfect the 'Top Female Singer' on the Melody Makers Reader's Poll in 1969.